 James Madison's great-grandfather, Captain Isaac Madison, migrated to Virginia from London.
 The Madison family put down roots in Virginia and generations of powerful landowners would culminate with James becoming the fourth president of the United States.

 James Monroe was the first US President with definite family connections to Scotland.
 His great-great-grandfather, Patrick Andrew Monroe left Scotland for America in the 1600s and brought with him ancient ties to the Scottish Clan Munro.
-On his mother's side, James Monroe also has Welsh ancestry.
+On his mother's side, James Monroe also has Welsh origins.

-John Quincy Adams' ancestry
+John Quincy Adams

-Martin Van Buren's ancestry
+Martin Van Buren

-As his surname may suggest, Martin Van Buren was the first US President with no direct British or Irish ancestry.
+As his surname may suggest, Martin Van Buren was the first US President with no direct British or Irish connections.
 Both of his parents were of Dutch descent.
 His father served in the American Revolution.

-William Henry Harrison's ancestry
+William Henry Harrison

-William Henry Harrison was the last US President born as a British subject and the first that died in office, just 31 days into his term.
+William Henry Harrison was the last US President born as a British subject and the first who died in office, just 31 days into his term.
 His family came to Virginia from England in the 1630s.

-Like his presidential running mate, William Henry Harrison, Tyler was descended from English aristocracy.
+Like his presidential running mate William Henry Harrison, Tyler was descended from English aristocracy.
 His father, John Tyler Sr. was a close friend and one-time roommate of Thomas Jefferson.

-James K Polk's ancestry
+James K Polk

 The Polk family were Presbyterian farmers of Scotch-Irish descent.
-They came to America in the late 1600s, first to Maryland, then Pennsylvania and finally settling in North Carolina.
+They came to America in the late 1600s, first to Maryland, then Pennsylvania, and finally settling in North Carolina.

 Franklin Pierce was a sixth-generation descendant of Thomas Pierce, who emigrated from Norwich, England in the mid-1600s.
 His father fought in the American Revolutionary War, while two of his older brothers served in the War of 1812.

-Probably one of America's most famous presidents, Abraham Lincoln was of English descent.
+Arguably one of America's most famous presidents, Abraham Lincoln was of English descent.
 His ancestor, Samuel Lincoln, emigrated from Norfolk to Massachusetts in 1638.
 From there, the family moved west through New Jersey, Pennsylvania, Virginia, and Kentucky, where Abraham Lincoln was born in 1809.

-Andrew Johnson's genealogy is a mix of English, Scots-Irish and Irish descent.
+Andrew Johnson's genealogy is a mix of English, Scots-Irish, and Irish descent.
 His mother's maiden name, McDonough, reflects his Celtic roots.
 Johnson was the first US president to be impeached.

-Ulysses S. Grant's ancestry
+Ulysses S. Grant

 Born Hiram Ulysses Grant, the 18th president of the United States had English and Ulster-Scots ancestors.
 He also had French bloodlines from his paternal grandmother.
 Grant also has family connections to the Mayflower settlers and a distant link to President Franklin D. Roosevelt.

-Rutherford B. Hayes' ancestry
+Rutherford B. Hayes

-Descended from a family of New England colonists, Hayes' earliest immigrant ancestor came from Scotland in 1625.
+Descended from a family of colonists, Hayes' earliest immigrant ancestor came from Scotland in 1625.
 He had several well-known close relatives including Congressman John Noyes, sculptor Larkin Goldsmith Mead, and radical preacher John Humphrey Noyes.

-James A. Garfield's ancestry
+James A. Garfield

-Chester A. Arthur's ancestry
+Chester A. Arthur

-Chester Arthur's family roots include English, Welsh and Northern Irish ancestors.
+Chester Arthur's family roots include English, Welsh, and Northern Irish ancestors.
 His father was born into a Presbyterian family in County Antrim and emigrated to Canada in the early 1800s.
 During his presidential campaign, opponents claimed that Arthur wasn't born in the United States and was therefore ineligible to take office.
 Obviously, the accusations didn't stick.

 Ironically, Grover Cleveland's earliest immigrant ancestor came from Cleveland, England in 1635.
 As well as English roots, he has Anglo-Irish and German Quaker ancestors.
-Cleveland is distantly related to General Moses Cleaveland, who the city of Cleveland, Ohio is named after.
+Cleveland is distantly related to General Moses Cleaveland, whom the city of Cleveland, Ohio is named after.
 Grover was actually his middle name - he was born Stephen and adopted his middle name in adulthood.

 Benjamin Harrison has the unique accolade of being the only grandson of another American president.
 His grandfather, William Henry Harrison, was the ninth president.
 His great-grandfather Benjamin Harrison V, was a founding father who signed the Declaration of Independence.